 OpenSky® Secured Visa® Credit Card

 As the name suggests, the OpenSky® Secured Visa® Credit Card requires a security deposit to “secure” and open the account, which is refundable providing you have met all your financial obligations made with the Card.
-Credit limits range from $200 to $3,000 based on the initial security deposit you make.
+Credit limits range from as low as $200 based on the initial security deposit you make.
 This card has a $35 annual fee.
 No credit check is necessary to apply.
 This card also reports to all three major credit bureaus so it’s an option for those that are looking to build or rebuild credit and are unable to qualify for an unsecured credit card.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.